joaohenggeler/web-cache-exporter/readme_body.txt

-This tool was developed to aid the recovery and preservation of lost web media (games, animations, virtual worlds, etc) whose files might exist in old computers where they were viewed/played when they were still available.
+This tool was developed to aid the recovery and preservation of lost web media (games, animations, virtual worlds, etc) whose files might exist in old computers where they were viewed or played when they were still available.

 ======================================================================